samuelamofa/Restaurant-Management-System/backend/PRISMA_POSTGRESQL_MIGRATION.md

 ## Overview

-This backend has been migrated from SQLite to PostgreSQL for Railway deployment.
+This backend has been migrated from SQLite to PostgreSQL for production deployment.
 This document explains the migration process and how to handle it.

 ## Migration Status